 Secondary evaluation criteria include but are not limited to the following.

 - Staff resource impacts

 - Acceptance of the terms and conditions in the standardized partnership agreements

 - Co-funding for project, such as in-kind labor or other grant funding

 Additionally, SVCE may identify one or more focus areas for funding rounds, based on current needs and timing of other strategic initiatives.
-For the Fall 2019 application period, SVCE will prioritize innovative mobility solutions.
-Nevertheless, all types of projects are welcome to apply and SVCE will consider all submissions.
+The Fall 2019 application period focused on innovative mobility solutions.
+Nevertheless, all types of projects were welcomed to apply and were open to consideration.